aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/howto/log-analysis-offset-sync-tool.md

 Parameter:

-- `--mm2-config <path-to-config-file>`: Specifies the path to the MirrorMaker 2 configuration file.
+- `--mm2-config <path-to-config-file>`: Specifies the path to the Aiven for Apache Kafka MirrorMaker 2 configuration file.
 This file contains the connection details for the source and target Apache Kafka clusters.

 To view all available options, run the help command: